 How do you fund your degree here at UNC Asheville?
 First, familiarize yourself with the UNC Asheville Financial Aid website and the various programs and scholarships available to our students.
-Also, the College Foundation of North Carolina (CFNC) is an invaluable resource in the search for viable ways to finance your education.
 UNC Asheville is consistently recognized as a “best buy” year after year.
 Apart from our stellar academics and nationally competitive, low tuition prices, we strive to provide financial assistance to help students remove the financial barriers in obtaining a higher education.
-Over 80 percent of our students’ eligible need is provided by financial aid.

 Mary Morrow-Edna Richards Scholarship

 The Forgivable Education Loans for Service provides financial assistance to qualified students enrolled in an approved education program and committed to working in critical employment shortage professions in North Carolina.
 A borrower must complete his or her Approved Education Program, obtain licensure from the North Carolina Department of Public Instruction and teach in a Qualified Position in North Carolina.
 Eligible Qualified Positions include employment in a North Carolinapublic school or charter school, a school operated by the State of North Carolina, or a school operated by the federal government in North Carolina.
 Employment as an administrator, substitute teacher, or employment in a nonpublic school, community college, or institution of higher education is not eligible for Loan Forgiveness.
 Areas of teacher shortage include: Biology, Chemistry, Comprehensive Science, ESL, Math, Middle Grades, Physics, and Special Education.

 For more information or to apply go to http://www.cfnc.org/FELS

 There are also loan forgiveness opportunities for students teaching in low-income schools or subject matter shortage areas.
 Please review the following document for more information: